Dolce & Gabbana Fall/Winter 2026 RTW

 source: Vogue Runway

-While the house has explored ornamentation and baroque embellishment in other periods, the early 1990s collections frequently emphasized structured jackets, defined waists, and contrast between tailored exteriors and intimate underlayers.
+The house has moved through ornamentation and baroque embellishment in other periods.
+The early 1990s collections frequently emphasized structured jackets, defined waists, and the contrast between tailored exteriors and intimate underlayers.

 Dolce & Gabbana